0xr3ngar/cherri/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-Just remember to mark it with 🍒 if you want it cherry-picked! 😉
+Just remember to mark it with 🍒 if you want it cherry-picked!

-## Roadmap

-- [ ] Add caching to reduce API calls (v2)
-- [ ] Support for multiple target branches
-- [ ] Dry-run mode
-- [ ] Custom commit message templates
-- [ ] Integration with CI/CD pipelines
-- [ ] Web UI for managing cherry-picks

 ---